mattermost/docs/source/playbooks/playbook-permissions.rst

 .. note::

-   Some permissions functionality is only available to Mattermost enterprise customers.
+   Some permissions functionality is only available to Mattermost Enterprise customers.

 In the context of Playbooks, members are assigned a role and based on the selected permissions, this determines how they interact with Playbooks.
 A member can be a member of one playbook, and an admin of another.
 This allows for granular permissions across teams and departments.
 For example, setting playbook visibility so only certain teams can view it, or setting permissions to allow an organization to view a playbook but only designated team members can make edits.